Akcakaya/MAPS-to-Models/README.md

 For examples of these datasets, see the [Datasets folder] (https://github.com/Akcakaya/MAPS-to-Models/tree/master/Datasets).

 ## Program output
-`MAPS-to-Models` creates the following files:
+`MAPS-to-Models` creates the following files that include the results of the analysis:

-(1) Population model summary: a text file that includes all the components of the population model.
+(1) Population model summary: a text file that includes all the components of the population model estimated by the program.

 (2) Debug file: a text file with error and warning messages created during the analysis.

 (3) Intermediate results file: a text file that contains all output and intermediate results created during the analysis.

 (4) MP files: input files for RAMAS Metapop and [RAMAS GIS](http://ramas.com/software.htm) Software.
 Three input files are created.
 One includes the best estimates of all parameters of the population model.
-Two other files include the lower and upper bounds of the parameters.
-These can be used with the R package `demgsa` [(github.com/mlammens/demgsa)](https://github.com/mlammens/demgsa) to perform a global sensitivity analysis (Aiello-Lammens & Akçakaya 2015).
+Two other files include the lower and upper bounds of the parameters; these can be used with the R package `demgsa` [(github.com/mlammens/demgsa)](https://github.com/mlammens/demgsa) to perform a global sensitivity analysis (Aiello-Lammens & Akçakaya 2015).

 ## Getting started